Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 using different unwrap calculations, selecting each calculation according to whatever works best for that piece.
 So let us begin:
-We select only the "face" faces, unwrap them using the *Sphere* calculation, and scale and rotate them somewhat to fit logically within the image area of the UV/Image Editor pan.
+We select only the "face" faces, unwrap them using the *Sphere* calculation, and scale and rotate them somewhat to fit logically within the image area of the UV/Image Editor.

 .. figure:: /images/UV-Unwrap-Ear.jpg